 - Are we starting up because we love food?

-- Are we starting because we want to do explore the restaurant or local food to help local people meeting with the best taste?
+- Did we start because we want to do explore the restaurant or local food to help local people meeting with the best taste?

 - Are we starting because we want to create a community of people sharing their food stories with us or a restaurant story talking about their food passion?

-And we never asked this questions.
-We just saw a food blogger doing great on Instagram, visiting great restaurants to review the food and making excellent money and fame.
-We wanted to do the same.
+And we never asked these questions.
+We just saw a food blogger doing great on Instagram, visiting great restaurants to review the food, and making great money and fame.
+So, we wanted to do the same.
 We wanted to become a famous girl gang having a great insight into the food & just become famous for flaunting our video skills & communication skills.

 Now when I look back, I realized instead we could have gone like this: